saikirangurijal/cloudcentersuite/Content/Networking/Phpipam/README.md

-# phpIPAM IP Address Management
+# Phpipam IPAM
 ## Introduction
     The  Workload Manager platform supports integration to PHP IPAM (IP address management).
     This document provides information on Phpipam (IPAM) integration with Cisco Workload Manager.

-    Phpipam is an IP address and DNS management tool that is commonly deployed in large IT departments.
-    Often,it is used in conjunction with Vmware or other private clouds for ip allocationa and de allocation.
+    Phpipam is an IP address and DNS management tool that is commonly deployed in large IT departments.Often,it is used in conjunction with Vmware or other private clouds for ip allocationa and de allocation.

 ## Pre-Requisites
 #### CloudCenter